yontalane/UnityPackages/Packages/com.yontalane.dialog/Documentation~/index.md

 You also need one or more DialogAgent objects.
 The DialogAgent stores the text script for the dialog, which is stored as a DialogData object.
 If you're making an RPG and you can talk to various NPCs, presumably each NPC would contain a DialogAgent component.

-Finally, you have the option to include DialogResponder objects in your scene.
-A DialogResponder works with the DialogProcessor and can modify dialog text or run actions based on keywords within the text.
-DialogAgent inherits from DialogResponder, but non-agents can be responders as well.
-For example, a line of dialog might read: `My name is <<speaker>> and I see that you have a lot of <<most common item>>.` The DialogProcessor takes each keyword--designated by double angle brackets--and checks how they should be modified by each DialogResponder.
+Finally, you have the option to include IDialogResponder objects in your scene.
+IDialogResponder works with the DialogProcessor and can modify dialog text or run actions based on keywords within the text.
+DialogAgent inherits from IDialogResponder, but non-agents can be responders as well.
+For example, a line of dialog might read: `My name is <<speaker>> and I see that you have a lot of <<most common item>>.` The DialogProcessor takes each keyword--designated by double angle brackets--and checks how they should be modified by each IDialogResponder.
 The DialogAgent, which is a type of responder, replaces `<<speaker>>` with its name.
-And an inventory manager singleton that also inherits from DialogResponder might replace `<<most common item>>` with whatever item the player has the most of.
+And an inventory manager singleton that also inherits from IDialogResponder might replace `<<most common item>>` with whatever item the player has the most of.
 So, after processing, the dialog could read: `My name is Lulu and I see that you have a lot of fish.`

 ## Dialog Data Format